 Highly available and durable - In the event of transient hardware failures, redundancy makes sure your data is secure.
-Data can also be replicated across geographical regions or data centers for more protection from natural disaster or local catastrophe.
+Data can also be replicated across geographical regions or data centers for more protection from a natural disaster or local catastrophe.
 In this way, data remains highly available even during an unexpected outage.

 Secure - The service encrypts all the data that is written to Azure Storage.
-Azure storage offers you a fine-grained control over who will access your data.
+Azure storage offers you fine-grained control over who will access your data.

 Scalable - In order to meet the performance and data storage needs of today’s applications, Azure storage is designed to be highly scalable.

 Managed - Any critical problems and maintenance are handled by Microsoft Azure.

 Accessible - You can access Azure storage from anywhere in the world over HTTPS or HTTP